mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 ### Plateaus, Saddle Points and other Flat Regions
 Along with local minima, saddle points are widely spread on the surface of cost functions of deep networks due to its nonconvex shape.
 A saddle point can be depicted as a local minimum when observing it from above, whereas it is a local maximum when observed from below. <br />
  The first and second order optimization methods deal differently with saddle points.
-When first order optimization method, e.g. the [Gradient Descent algorithm](https://mlai-bonn.github.io/SeminarDeepLearning/s03_TrainingOptimization1.html), approaches a saddle point, it often decreases the gradient and moves with small steps downhill to escape this critical point.
-However, the [second order optimization methods](https://github.com/mlai-bonn/SeminarDeepLearning/blob/master/s04_TrainingOptimization2.md), e.g. Newton method, face challenges when dealing with saddle points on the surface of loss functions.
+When a first order optimization method, e.g. the [Gradient Descent algorithm](https://mlai-bonn.github.io/SeminarDeepLearning/s03_TrainingOptimization1.html)([4.3](https://mlai-bonn.github.io/SeminarDeepLearning/s01_OptimizationMethods.html)), approaches a saddle point, it often decreases the gradient and moves with small steps downhill to escape this critical point.
+However, the second order optimization methods, e.g. [Newton's method](https://github.com/mlai-bonn/SeminarDeepLearning/blob/master/s04_TrainingOptimization2.md)([4.6](https://mlai-bonn.github.io/SeminarDeepLearning/s04_TrainingOptimization2.html)), face challenges when dealing with saddle points on the surface of loss functions.
 They recognize the saddle point as a critical point with a zero gradient ($\frac{\partial L}{\partial x} = 0$) and may stop the optimization at this point instead of further descending to a minimal cost function value.
 In addition, deep neural networks of high dimensional spaces show that saddle-points are much more proliferated than other critical points.
 This fact amplifies the challenge for the second order optimization methods to deal with saddle points. <br />

+**Mitigation Technique**
 To mitigate this problem, the "saddle-free Newton method" was proposed to help the second order optimizers to quickly escape the saddle point.
 This method calculates the absolute value of the Hessian matrix.
 Consequently, the Hessian will treat this point as a local minimum and continue descending the loss function.

-In addition to saddle-points, plateaus and flat regions on the surface of the loss function cause problems during optimization because they are considered as critical points ($\frac{\partial L}{\partial x} = 0$).
+In addition to saddle-points, plateaus and flat regions on the surface of the loss function cause problems during optimization because they are considered critical points ($\frac{\partial L}{\partial x} = 0$).
 If these flat regions have low cost value, they are treated as flat local minima with no drawbacks.
-However, if flat regions have high cost values, the optimization algorithm adapts to make smaller steps, and thus, the learning process will slow down.
+However, if flat regions have high cost values, the optimization algorithm adapts to make smaller steps and thus the learning process will slow down. <br />
 Unfortunately, nonconvex loss functions contain a big amount of flat regions with high cost values and there are no mitigation techniques to solve this problem.

 ### Cliffs
 A cliff is a region that undergo a sharp fall or a sharp rise depending on the point of view with respect to this region.
 In both cases, it is dangerous to slide or to climb the cliff, and it is especially challenging to calculate the derivatives at such critical point because the gradient may surpass the cliff region to reach a point far away.
-The reason of this behavior is that the gradient at a cliff adapts only to the direction of the steepest descent when it moves forward and disregards the optimal step size.
+The reason of this behavior is that the gradient at a cliff adapts only to the direction of the steepest descent when it moves forward and it disregards the optimal step size. <br />

+**Mitigation Technique**
 A mitigation technique for this unwanted behavior is to use “Gradient Clipping Heuristic” that reduces the step size to prohibit the gradient to jump over the cliff region.

 #### Long-Term Dependencies
 Neural networks process operations of the input vector over multiple layers forth and back.
-When the network is very deep, e.g. [recurrent neural network](https://mlai-bonn.github.io/SeminarDeepLearning/s06_RecurrentNeuralNets.html), the computation will result in a deep computational graph.
+When the network is very deep, e.g. [recurrent neural network](https://mlai-bonn.github.io/SeminarDeepLearning/s06_RecurrentNeuralNets.html)([10](https://mlai-bonn.github.io/SeminarDeepLearning/s06_RecurrentNeuralNets.html)), the computation will result in a deep computational graph.
 During the computation, vanishing and exploding gradient descent appear.
 In the vanishing gradient descent situation, the gradients cannot decide in which direction to move to get into a convenient low cost value on the loss function.
  On the other hand, an exploding gradient descent makes the learning process inconsistent. <br />

+**Mitigation Technique**<br />

 A commonly used mitigation technique for both challenges is to drop uninteresting features in the input vector using the power method. <br />
-**Example:** Suppose that a path of the computational graph applies a repeated multiplication with a matrix $W$, where $W = V diag(\lambda) V^{−1}$ is the eigendecomposition of $W$.
+**Example:** Suppose that a path of the computational graph applies a repeated multiplication with a matrix $W$, where $W = V diag(\lambda) V^{−1}$ is the eigendecomposition of $W$. <br />

- After $t$ multiplication steps, there are $W^{t}$ multiplications and the eigendecomposition becomes $W^{t} = V diag(\lambda)^{t} V^{−1}$.
+ After $t$ multiplication steps, there are $W^{t}$ multiplications and the eigendecomposition becomes $W^{t} = V diag(\lambda)^{t} V^{−1}$. <br />

- The vanishing and exploding gradient descent problem arises from scaling $diag(\lambda)^{t}$.
+ The vanishing and exploding gradient descent problem arises from scaling $diag(\lambda)^{t}$. <br />

 In this example, the power method detects the largest eigenvalue $\lambda_{i}$ of $W$ as well as its eigenvector and accordingly, it rules out all components that are orthogonal to $W$.
-The orthogonal components are the clutter features to be droped.
+The orthogonal components are the clutter features to be dropped.

 ### Poor Correspondence between Local and Global Structure
 The presented mitigation techniques so far solved the optimization problem at a single point on the loss function.
 Although these methodologies improve the optimization process, it remains questionable whether the reached low cost value is sufficiently low with respect to other low cost values.
-Another question is whether the current low cost value drives the gradient into a much lower cost value or not.
+Another question is whether the current low cost value drives the gradient into a much lower cost value or not. <br />

+**Mitigation Techniques** <br />
 To answer these questions, experts advise to employ some heuristics.
-One heuristic is to force the gradient to start at good points on the loss function and thus, to ensure that it will converge to a convenient minimum quickly.
+One heuristic is to force the gradient to start at good points on the loss function and thus ensure that it will converge to a convenient minimum quickly.
 Another heuristic is to seek a low cost value that generalizes well on the given task instead of seeking the global minimum on the loss function.
 In fact, the surrogate loss function presented in section [8.1](https://mlai-bonn.github.io/SeminarDeepLearning/s03_TrainingOptimization1.html) is usually used to calculate the gradient instead of using the true loss function.
 This fact amplifies the poor correspondence between exact local and global structures during optimization.